High Quality High Volume (HQHV) Clinics

 - Microchip Implantation (the Lerner Spay/Neuter Clinic sells pet microchips, but partners are welcome to bring their own at no cost)

-This clinic is open to shelters and rescue organizations with 501(c)(3) tax-exempt status only.
+This clinic is open to shelters and rescue organizations with 501(c)(3) tax-exempt status or municipalities.
 Only healthy dogs and cats between the ages of three months and ten years of age are accepted.
 A price list of the procedures can be found on the Financial Policies page.

 Please contact the Lerner Spay/Neuter Clinic for scheduling information and further questions.